learnenough/sample_app_6th_ed/README.md

 $ rails server
 ```

+Follow the instructions in [Section 1.2.2 `rails server`](https://www.railstutorial.org/book#sec-rails_server) to view the app.
 You can then register a new user or log in as the sample administrative user with the email `example@railstutorial.org` and password `foobar`.

 ## Deploying

-To deploy the sample app to production, you’ll need a Heroku account as discussed [Section 1.4, “Deploying”](https://www.railstutorial.org/book/beginning#sec-deploying).
+To deploy the sample app to production, you’ll need a Heroku account as discussed [Section 1.4 Deploying](https://www.railstutorial.org/book/beginning#sec-deploying).

 The full production app includes several advanced features, including sending email with [SendGrid](https://sendgrid.com/) and storing uploaded images with [AWS S3](https://aws.amazon.com/s3/).
 As a result, deploying the full sample app can be rather challenging.
 The suggested method for testing a deployment is to use the branch for Chapter 10 (“Updating users”), which doesn’t require more advanced settings but still includes sample users.